How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 This is yet another prevalent way of eating garri among students and Nigerians as a whole.

 You enjoy this garri with carefully cooked beans.
 When you are done plating your beans, you soak your garri, only this time you soak it with sugar and milk.
+Some do take theirs without adding milk.

 5. Garri biscuit

-Though not many people do this which largely emanates from the time you are expected to expend in prepping it, it’s still very mouthwatering.
+Though not many people do this, which largely emanates from the time you are expected to expend in prepping it, it’s still very mouthwatering.

 People dodge this type because they don’t have baking skills, but you sure can learn a thing or two from online classes these days.